abbyfriedman1/myawesomesemester26/_courses/course-01.md

 ---
 course_number: 1
-course_code: "COMM XXXX"
+course_code: "CMST 3214"
-course_title: "Course Title 1"
+course_title: "Professional Communication"
-meeting_time: "MWF 10:10–11:00 AM"
+meeting_time: "MW 10:10–11:00 AM"
-location: "Building Room ###"
+location: "Shanks Hall 160"
-instructor_name: "Professor Name"
+instructor_name: "Professor Widgeon"
-instructor_title: "Assistant Professor"
+instructor_title: "Professor"
-instructor_department: "Department Name"
+instructor_department: "Communication"
 ---

-_This is a placeholder page.
-Replace the front matter above with this course's real course code, title, meeting time, location, and your professor's name, title, and department.
-Then replace the section headings and body text below with your own research._
+Replace the section headings and body text below with your own research.

-## About this course
+## About Professional Communication

 Write a short paragraph about the course itself: what it covers, why you're taking it, and what you're hoping to get out of it this semester.

-## About Professor Name
+## About Angela Widgeon

 Write a short bio paragraph about your professor: their academic background, what they teach, and anything else that gives your friends and family a sense of who